Rabbit stew is as old school as it gets this one is delightfully frugal, packed with flavour and features the much-underused pearl barley.

-An Old Fashioned British Stew
+An Old Fashioned British Bunny Stew

 I’m kicking off my slow transition to autumnal food with a delicious and simple stew recipe.
 Yes, I’m being all populist again with my fancy old-fashioned ingredients and traditional cooking methods.

-It is the sort of thing that would make my gran smile a great deal!
+This rabbit stew recipe, however, is a little closer to home and is very British indeed, it is the sort of thing that would make my gran smile a great deal!

 Rabbit was one of the sources of protein that was not rationed during WWII in the UK and during the rationing period after.
 As a result, it became understandably a popular ingredient.